lbrou82/Springboard_Capstone1/README.md

 **Project Components**:

 * Project Proposal:
-  - *"Capstone #1 Proposal - Home Values in LA South Bay.pdf"*
+  - *"Capstone1_Proposal - Home Values in LA South Bay.pdf"*

 * Data Wrangling:
-  - *"Capstone 1 - South Bay Home Prices - Data Wrangling.pdf": Includes text summary of data wrangling/cleaning steps taken*
+  - *"Capstone1_HomePrices_Data Wrangling.pdf": Includes text summary of data wrangling/cleaning steps taken*
   - *"Capstone1_Data_Wrangling_Code.ipynb"*

 * Data Story: As part of the preliminary EDA process, we looked further into our data to find early insights.
 The code and visualizations are found in:
-  - *"Capstone1_Data_Story_Code.ipynb"*
+  - *"Capstone1_HomePrices_DataStoryCode.ipynb"*